Old Frisian: Relationship with English

-Hatched areas indicate where multilingualism is common.

 Traditionally, English and the Frisian languages were widely regarded as closer to each other than to any other Germanic language.
-The German linguist Theodor Siebs is commonly associated with popularizing this affinity and is credited with coining the term "Anglo-Frisian languages" in his 1889 dissertation entitled Zur Geschichte der Englisch-friesischen Sprache ('On the History of the Anglo-Frisian Languages'), though linguists like Henry Sweet articulated the concept as early as 1876.
+The German linguist Theodor Siebs is commonly associated with popularizing this affinity and is credited with coining the term Anglo-Frisian languages in his 1889 dissertation entitled Zur Geschichte der Englisch-friesischen Sprache ('On the History of the Anglo-Frisian Languages').
+The English philologist Henry Sweet, however, is considered the "father of the Anglo-Frisian hypothesis", articulating the concept as early as 1876.
 Observations about the close relationship are much older than the 19th century, however; it is likely that Anglo-Saxon missionaries during the 7th and 8th centuries saw the two languages as closely related.
 Datings proposed for a common ancestor of the Anglo-Frisian languages estimate that it was probably fully formed by the 4th or 5th century, diverging shortly thereafter.

 This phylogenetic view of English and Frisian is no longer widely accepted.
-Linguists, such as Arjen Versloot and Patrick Stiles, have argued that – while English, Frisian, and Low German are correctly believed to have a common Ingvaeonic ancestor – there is no reason to believe that English and Frisian shared a uniquely close genetic relationship thereafter.
+Linguists argue that – while English, Frisian, and Low German are correctly believed to have a common Ingvaeonic ancestor – there is no reason to believe that English and Frisian shared a uniquely close genetic relationship thereafter.
 Some shared linguistic changes do overlap in ways unique to these languages, often at similar times, but these changes do not match in terms of their relative chronology; in other words, these common changes do not appear to have occurred at the same time or in the same order.
+Examples include Old Frisian's vowel breaking and vowel backing processes, which closely resemble Old English's and Old Norse's, but developed independently from them.
 Instead, some linguists argue that the Ingvaeonic precursor was likely a broad dialect continuum which saw the dialects which later became English and Frisian develop similarly but not as one language.
-This continuum was spoken across the continental coast of the North Sea prior to the Migration Period, evolving into distinct languages around turn of the 5th century.
+This continuum was spoken across the continental coast of the North Sea prior to the Migration Period, evolving into distinct languages around the turn of the 5th century.
 The continuum model is sometimes broadened to include Old Low Franconian as well.
 Under this model, the two language groups did experience a series of changes particular to the area along the North Sea between about 450 and 650, which influenced both languages as well as Dutch, Flemish, and probably northern varieties of Low German.